Frequently asked questions and answers

 Bertelsmann SE & Co.
 KGaA, a non-listed partnership limited by shares (KGaA), is managed by the General Partner (Bertelsmann Management SE) represented by its Executive Board.
-Thomas Rabe is the Chairman and Chief Executive Officer of the Executive Board.
-The Board members and their respective divisions are: Fernando Carro (Arvato), Markus Dohle (Penguin Random House), Immanuel Hermreck (Chief Human Resources Officer), Bernd Hirsch (Chief Financial Officer) and Anke Schäferkordt (RTL Group Co-CEO).
+The Board members and their respective divisions are: Thomas Rabe (Chief Executive Officer), Markus Dohle (Penguin Random House), Rolf Hellermann (Chief Financial Officer) and Immanuel Hermreck (Chief Human Resources Officer).

 Bertelsmann SE & Co.
 KGaA is a capital-market-oriented but unlisted partnership limited by shares.
 Foundations (Bertelsmann Stiftung, RM Stiftung, BVG Stiftung) indirectly hold 80.9 percent of Bertelsmann SE & Co.
 KGaA shares, with the other 19.1 percent held indirectly by the Mohn family.
 Bertelsmann Verwaltungsgesellschaft (BVG) controls all voting rights at the Annual General Meeting of Bertelsmann SE & Co.
 KGaA and Bertelsmann Management SE (General Partner).

 What does the Bertelsmann Stiftung do?

 The Bertelsmann Stiftung is an independent, non-profit foundation.
 It is an organization that works operatively and conceptually to identify social problem areas and to develop and implement solutions.
 The Foundation finances its business operations mainly through the dividends it receives from its indirect stake in Bertelsmann SE & Co.
 KGaA.